 A few years ago, I had a client who noticed that one of the light bulbs in the classroom was out, and there was a crib under it.
 She got her child to sleep there and it worked.
 It was really funny that even that small of a change helped the baby’s nap a little bit better.

 Do not be afraid to ask about finding a new solution to your child’s napping environment.

-My favorite in-home gear like this, a Pack ‘N Play and a Slumberpod, is the best way to ensure a good nap.
+My favorite in-home gear is the best way to ensure a good nap.

 If they say no, that’s okay, you asked and tried.
 Just asking is being your child’s advocate.

 The second question is to ask about what type of sleep props you can provide for your child to nap better.
 (What is a sleep prop?
 I’ve got a separate post about that).

 Now you guys know I love me a good sleep prop like white noise, sleep sacks, and dark rooms.

-I’m not talking about pacifiers, in fact, at four months old, my programs teach no pacifiers anymore, so I advocate for even bringing a sign to put on your child’s crib that says, “do not give my child a pacifier”, whatever you need to do!
+I’m not talking about pacifiers, in fact, at four months old, my programs teach no pacifiers anymore, so I advocate for even bringing a sign to put on your child’s crib that says, “Do not give my child a pacifier!”

 When I’m talking about props, I want you to ask them, “Can I bring a white noise machine?”

 Can we set up a white noise right next to the crib?
-Sometimes they’ll say yes, sometimes they’ll say no, just ask.
+Sometimes they’ll say yes, sometimes they’ll say no.

 You might be the only one who’s ever asked but good on you because you’re advocating for what your child needs.

 Also, ask them if you can use a sleep sack.

 Recently, one of the members of our Sleep Society said that her daycare provider would not allow the Zipadee-Zip because it covered the hands, but she is allowed a traditional sleep sack.
 Because this child liked to chew on the fabric on the hands of the Zipadee-Zip, we got creative and packed the Bitta Kidda sleep sack that has built-in lovies.